 Culver’s Lake (555 acres)

 Culver’s Lake, formerly known as Round Pond, sprawls out over 555 acres in Sussex County, New Jersey.
-Don’t be misled by its once-humble moniker; this lake is a substantial body of water with an impressive six and a half miles of shoreline to explore.
-It’s like a blue oasis set at a lofty elevation of 830 feet above sea level, offering a high-altitude escape for those in the know.
+Don’t be misled by its former moniker; this lake is one of the largest ones in New Jersey and has an impressive (and beautiful) six and a half miles-long shoreline visitors can explore.
+It’s like a blue oasis set at a lofty elevation of 830 feet above sea level, offering a high-altitude escape.
+Today, Culver’s Lake is an exclusive spot, privately owned and operated by the Normanoch Association.
+It’s where the local elite might kick back,.

 Enjoying this list?
 Then you may also like our list of deepest lakes in Idaho and largest lakes in California.